 Workplace Violence Prevention Toolkit

-OAHHS, in collaboration with other partners, produced a comprehensive toolkit to address workplace violence in 2017.
+OAHHS, in collaboration with other partners, produced a comprehensive toolkit to address workplace violence in 2017 and the toolkit was updated in March of 2020.
 We encourage hospitals to review the toolkit and leverage resources to help address workplace violence.
-Updates are currently being made to the toolkit.
-Anticipated updated release date, 4th quarter 2019.

 WSHA staff are here to help hospitals get started and use the toolkit.
 Often, this starts with conducting a gap analysis and identifying opportunities for improvement.